scott113341/website/html/blog/2016-04-05-soundcasts/soundcasts.md

 The server is a pretty simple Node.js server written using Express.
 It contacts the SoundCloud API to get a list of tracks for the specified user, and then converts that list to a podcast XML feed.

 The code is running on a DigitalOcean host, deployed via Dokku.
+Cloudflare provides free SSL.

 ### Website <a href="https://github.com/L33T-KR3W/soundcasts-web"><i class="ss-octocat"></i></a>

 The website is written using [Motorcycle.js](https://github.com/motorcyclejs), a derivative of [Cycle.js](https://github.com/cyclejs).
 We are also using three Node.js modules that we wrote ourselves!

+The code is statically hosted on GitHub Pages, with Cloudflare providing free SSL.

 #### csjs <a href="https://github.com/rtsao/csjs"><i class="ss-octocat"></i></a>